Benzodiazepine Rehab & Detox

 Benzodiazepine withdrawal can cause you to feel dizzy and off balance.
 This is a common symptom that should go away in a few weeks.

-Vertigo, a disordered state of mind, can be a side effect of benzodiazepines, especially when taken with other classes of drugs, such as antidepressants.
+Vertigo, a disordered state of mind, can be a side effect, especially when taken with other classes of drugs, such as antidepressants.

 Losing consciousness can be caused by benzodiazepines as well as other medications.
 Fainting may be a sign of a more serious, life-threatening condition.

-Numbness in the extremities or the face can be a side effect of long-term benzodiazepine use.
+Numbness in the extremities or the face can be a side effect of long-term use.

 Cognitive impairment that is benzodiazepine induced can include amnesia, drowsiness, sedation, motor impairment, inattentiveness and lack of voluntary coordination of muscle movements.